Navigating Jackson County Distressed Property: Your 2026 Guide to Probate, Tax Delinquency, and Redemption

 Navigating Probate, Tax Delinquency, and Redemption in Jackson County, Missouri.
 Expert guidance for distressed property owners across 9 cities.

-Jackson County property owners facing probate through the Jackson County Circuit Court, 16th Judicial Circuit, tax delinquency with a August lien sale, or redemption questions under RSMo Chapter 140 — we've helped families in your exact situation.
+Jackson County property owners facing probate through the Jackson County Circuit Court, 16th Judicial Circuit, a court-supervised Delinquent Land Tax sale under RSMo Chapter 141, or questions about redeeming before the court confirms a sale, we've helped families in your exact situation.
 Our office is 1.1 miles from the Jackson County Courthouse at 415 E 12th St, Kansas City, MO 64106.
-RSMo 473 governs probate; Chapter 140 governs tax sales.
+RSMo 473 governs probate; Chapter 141 governs Jackson's tax sales.
 We know both.

 Why Do Jackson County Homeowners Sell for Cash?